 One Word Sawalmem is a project that uses film and media content co-created by young native people, strategic partnerships and education initiatives to empower the youth climate movement with ancestral insight and inspiration.

-In each short-form documentary of the One Word series, a young native person is invited to co-direct the film, while sharing a story of personal transformation related to a single untranslatable word from their ancestral language — a word offered to humanity as medicine to heal our relationship with the Earth.
+In each short-form documentary of the One Word series, a young native person co-directs the film and shares their story of personal transformation related to a single untranslatable word from their tribal language — a word offered to humanity as medicine to heal our relationship with the Earth.

 One word ripples outward, vibrating with healing power.

 Sawalmem, meaning Sacred Water.

 Sawalmem could help us unravel the climate crisis we’ve created…

 For Winnemem Wintu young man Michael "Pom" Preston Sawalmem represents an entire worldview, a vital vision for healing the world and for healing from the legacy of the Shasta Dam that, since the 1940s, has harmed salmon and the Sacramento River and the Winnemem Wintu people of Shasta Mountain, California.

 As a student of environmental studies at UC Berkeley, Michael did not feel heard.
 He felt he was being told that his indigenous viewpoint was irrelevant.

 The time has come to listen to Michael and to the Winnemem Wintu tribe.